Kanae Kijima: Other crimes

 From August to September 2009, Kijima attempted to deceive the man of about 700 million yen.

 Biography

-Kijima was born and raised in Nakashibetsu, Hokkaido, graduating from Hokkaido Betsukai High School.
-She later dropped out of Toyo University's Faculty of Economics.
+Kijima was born in Nakashibetsu, Hokkaido, moving to Betsukai, Hokkaido around the time she started elementary school.
+She attended Betsukai Chuo Elementary School and Betsukai Chuo Junior High School before enrolling in Hokkaido Betsukai High School.
+After graduating high school, she enrolled in Toyo University's Faculty of Economics, but did not graduate.
 Kijima, who was a skillful liar, said she lived in a luxury condominium in Nishi-Ikebukuro, paying 200,000 yen every month and driving a rented Mercedes-Benz.
 In addition, using the alias of "Sakura Yoshikawa", she claimed that her father was a teacher at the University of Tokyo, while she herself was a piano instructor and food coordinator.
 Kijima's memoirs and novels are published in Josei Jishin.
 One novel was published by Kadokawa Future Publishing in February 2015, under the title of Praise (ISBN 978-4041024331).
 Since January 5, 2014, supporters have posted Kijima's writings on a specially-made blog.

 Trials

 Criminal trial

 The first criminal trial was filed in the Saitama District Court, for a consolidated hearing on all cases of prosecution (three murders, six counts of fraud/attempted fraud and one theft).

 The judicial procedures began on January 5, 2012; the first trial on January 10; Judgment Day on April 13, with the lay judge trial lasting 100 days.

 For the three murder cases, the prosecution provided the following evidence: